Chaitalee2001/Calculator_app/README.md

 - **CSS**: Styling and layout of the app.
 - **JavaScript**: Logic for calculations, history tracking, theme switching, and sound effects.

+ ## Live Demo

+You can view the live demo of the app here: [Live Demo - Calculator App](https://calculator-app-e0rd.onrender.com)

 ## How to Use

 1. Clone this repository to your local machine: